datanav/docs/training/050_microservices/030_Novice.rst

 Request parameters
 ##################

 Sesam utilizes in-built request parameters when connecting to a microservice system.
-Among these `request parameters <https://docs.sesam.io/json-pull.html#requests>`_ "since" will be explained in detail in this section.
+Among these `request parameters <https://docs.sesam.io/json-pull.html#requests>`_ ``since`` will be explained in detail in this section.

 The since parameter is used in order to support Sesam's data handling philosophy.
 This is concerned with making sure streams of data is running through Sesam.
 In order to make streams of data entering and leaving a Sesam node it is preferable that both your source and target system can cope with incremental data queries.
 Incremental reading of source data empowers Sesam to work in accordance to how data is intended to flow in your established dataflows.
-As `change tracking <https://docs.sesam.io/concepts.html?change-tracking>`_ enables Sesam to track when data changes, even through complex integrations and mapping via `dependency tracking <https://docs.sesam.io/concepts.html?dependency-tracking>`_, these mechanisms are complementing to the use of "since".
+As `change tracking <https://docs.sesam.io/concepts.html?change-tracking>`_ enables Sesam to track when data changes, even through complex integrations and mapping via `dependency tracking <https://docs.sesam.io/concepts.html?dependency-tracking>`_, these mechanisms are complementing to the use of ``since``.

-A "since" value is like a token that tells the endpoint after what offset in the stream to start streaming entities.
+A ``since`` value is like a token that tells the endpoint after what offset in the stream to start streaming entities.
 In Sesam, this token typically references the `_updated <https://docs.sesam.io/entitymodel.html?entity-data-model>`_ property in entities.
-A "since" value is typically used to continue from the point where the previous request ended.
+A ``since`` value is typically used to continue from the point where the previous request ended.
 In order to do this the value of the _updated property in the last entity in the previous request can used.

-In order to activate the use of "since" when pulling data from a microservice system you need to activate `continuation support <https://docs.sesam.io/configuration.html#continuation-support>`_ for the inbound pipe that pulls the data.
-If you wish to activate continuation support for a microservice the pipe needs to have the "supports_since" parameter set as true in its pipe configuration, as well as either the "is_since_comparable" or "is_chronological" strategy enabled.
+In order to activate the use of ``since`` when pulling data from a microservice system you need to activate `continuation support <https://docs.sesam.io/configuration.html#continuation-support>`_ for the inbound pipe that pulls the data.
+If you wish to activate continuation support for a microservice the pipe needs to have the ``supports_since`` parameter set as true in its pipe configuration, as well as either the ``is_since_comparable`` or ``is_chronological`` strategy enabled.
 An example of this is shown in the example below:

 .. code-block:: json